ZonWin/VulnFlanker-Public/README_EN.md

 Another optimization is the addition of two AI completion mechanisms.
-When the collected threat intelligence is incomplete or low quality, VulnFlanker can use an **AI large model to extract vulnerability information** and an **AI large model with web search to supplement vulnerability information**.
-At present, only the KIMI API integration has been optimized.
-The goal is to reduce manual vulnerability database maintenance and improve vulnerability assessment efficiency.
-Standardized vulnerability data sources are still preferred where available.
+When the collected threat intelligence is incomplete or low quality, VulnFlanker can use an **AI large model to extract vulnerability information** with OpenAI-compatible API support, and an **AI large model with web search to supplement vulnerability information**.
+At present, only the KIMI API integration has been optimized for web enrichment.
+The goal is to reduce manual vulnerability database maintenance and improve vulnerability assessment efficiency. **Standardized vulnerability data sources** are still preferred where available.
 The project uses the CISA vulnerability catalog as the default threat intelligence source, and more collectors will be added gradually.

-**This project is a preview release.
-The mainline version is still under development and internal testing.
-If you have needs or feedback, please open an issue; the author will respond as soon as possible.
+**If you have needs or feedback, please open an issue; the author will respond as soon as possible.
 Thank you.**

-The first public release is a preview version.
-It is useful for local demos, internal trials, and small controlled environments, but it is not a hardened internet-facing production stack.
+This project is suitable for local demos, internal use, and small controlled environments.
+Because the platform collects sensitive asset information, **it is not recommended to expose it to the public internet**.
+TLS is recommended for production deployments.

 ## Documentation